Pylons/pyramid/docs/designdefense.rst

   lookups in the code find our mock objects.

 - Speed.
-The ZCA registry is very fast for a specific set of complex lookup scenarios that :mod:`repoze.bfg` uses, having been optimized through the years for just these purposes.
+The ZCA registry is very fast for a specific set of complex lookup scenarios that :mod:`pyramid` uses, having been optimized through the years for just these purposes.
 The ZCA registry contains optional C code for this purpose which demonstrably has no (or very few) bugs.

 - Ecosystem.
-Many existing Zope packages can be used in :mod:`repoze.bfg` with few (or no) changes due to our use of the ZCA registry and :term:`ZCML`.
+Many existing Zope packages can be used in :mod:`pyramid` with few (or no) changes due to our use of the ZCA registry and :term:`ZCML`.

 Conclusion
 ++++++++++

-If you only *develop applications* using :mod:`repoze.bfg`, there's not much to complain about here.
-You just should never need to understand the ZCA registry or even know about its presence: use documented :mod:`repoze.bfg` APIs instead.
+If you only *develop applications* using :mod:`pyramid`, there's not much to complain about here.
+You just should never need to understand the ZCA registry or even know about its presence: use documented :mod:`pyramid` APIs instead.
 However, you may be an application developer who doesn't read API documentation because it's unmanly.
-Instead you read the raw source code, and because you haven't read the documentation, you don't know what functions, classes, and methods even *form* the :mod:`repoze.bfg` API.
+Instead you read the raw source code, and because you haven't read the documentation, you don't know what functions, classes, and methods even *form* the :mod:`pyramid` API.
 As a result, you've now written code that uses internals and you've pained yourself into a conceptual corner as a result of needing to wrestle with some ZCA-using implementation detail.
 If this is you, it's extremely hard